-The simultaneous occurrence of two or more plant transients (initiating events) is mostly screened out from a PSA for internal events due to the low frequency of such multiple events as random failures.
+The simultaneous occurrence of two or more plant transients (initiating events) is in most cases screened out from a PSA for internal events due to the low frequency of such multiple events as random (not correlated) occurrences.
 In an aircraft crash or man-made hazard PSA however, multiple transient initiating failures need to be taken into account because such event, as a common cause initiator, may lead to simultaneous occurrences of several accident (transient) initiators.
 The individual transient initiators that belong to such combinations may or may not already have been considered in the internal events PSA.
 The systematic identification of each possible combination of impacts and the proper treatment of the correlation among these consequential failures are key elements of the man-made hazard or aircraft crash PSA modelling process.
 For comparison between the PSA models for external events and internal events, it is convenient to think of each possible combination of aircraft crash, fire or explosion induced failures as functionally equivalent to a distinct initiating event.
 In comparison to a single transient initiating failure, multiple transient initiating failures (initiators in an internal events PSA) may place different, usually higher demands and challenges on plant systems and personnel concerning accident mitigation.
 Moreover, the transient initiating failures caused by an aircraft crash, fire or explosion initiating event can, in principle, occur in any combination.
-For example, if the number of transient initiating failures that an external initiating event can cause is n, then the total number of different transient combinations at the onset of the accident sequence development is 2^{n} -1 as determined by the different combinations of simultaneous transient initiating failures.
+For example, if the number of transient initiating failures that an external initiating event can cause is n, then the total number of different transient combinations at the onset of the accident sequence development is 2^n-1 as determined by the different combinations of simultaneous transient initiating failures.
 Theoretically, this is the number of event trees that should be built up for each aircraft crash, fire or explosion initiating event.
 In the state of the art practice the combinations of transient initiating failures are typically modelled by a generic event tree.
 That generic event tree starts with the external initiating event as initiator and then it branches off for the different transient initiating failures modelled as event tree headers.
 An example of this event tree structure is depicted in Figure 8-1, where:

-- AC1_1 signifies the air craft crash initiating event which is aircraft crash category 1 hitting impact zone 1, - I1 and I2 denote the transient initiating failures caused by the aircraft crash initiating event, - f(AC1_1) is the frequency of event AC1_1, - P(I1) and P(I2) are the probabilities of transient initiating failures I1 and I2 respectively, - consequence S means a state with no transient initiating failures,
+- AC1_1 signifies the aircraft crash initiating event which is aircraft crash category 1 hitting impact zone 1; - I1 and I2 denote the transient initiating failures caused by the aircraft crash initiating event; - $f(AC1_1)$ is the frequency of event $AC1_1$; - P(I1) and P(I2) are the probabilities of transient initiating failures I1 and I2 respectively.
+It will be clear that these probabilities will have no relation to the normal frequency of the transients; - consequence S means a state with no transient initiating failures.